alwaysdata/documentation/src/content/en/docs/e-mails/create-an-e-mail-address/index.md

 The antispam used to filter out undesired e-mail advertising (*spam*) is the open-source software [Rspamd](https://rspamd.com/).

 > [!WARNING]
 > The configurable antispam is the antispam of incoming mail.
-The emails leaving our servers inevitably go through a non-configurable antispam.
+All outgoing emails from our servers are required to pass through a non-configurable antispam filter.

 ![](images/admin-panel_mailbox_antispam.png)